 Your personal assistant (PA) is someone you are likely to spend a lot of time with.
-It is important that you can get on with them and have a good working relationship.
-Issues could include reliability and punctuality, or having different expectations of a task or responsibility.
+It's important that you can get on with them and have a good working relationship.
+Issues could include reliability and punctuality or having different expectations.

 Agree the job description

 Making it clear what you expect from your PA at the start can help to avoid misunderstandings later.

 You should set out what you expect them to do and when.
 This should be in the job description and person specification you used to recruit them.

 If you disagree on something, going back to these documents can help.